Blotch3D/Blotch3D/README.md

 You can move the model by moving each of those vertices by the same amount, and without regard to where each is relative to the origin.
 To do that, just add an offset vector to each vertex.
-For example, we could add the vector (2,1) to each of those original vertices, which would result in final model vertices of (6,2) and (5,4).
+For example, we could add the vector (0.2, 0.1) to each of those original vertices, which would result in final model vertices of (4.2, 1.1) and (3.2, 3.1).
 In that case we have *translated* (moved) the model.

 Matrices certainly support translation.
 But first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to also shear, rotate, and scale a model about the origin.
 This is because those operations affect each vertex differently depending on its relationship to the origin.
+(And since matrixes can be combined by multiplying them, we can, for example, rotate a matrix in the model coordinate system, and then translate it to a world coordinate system so that it rotates around its own model origin.)

 If we want to scale (stretch) the X relative to the origin, we can multiply the X of each vertex by 2.